How to modify exercise?

 As patients progress in their strength training, they may perform more specialized resistance exercises, and train somewhat more intensely.
 Consider the following recommendations for further strengthening post-rehabilitation, stroke and spinal cord injury participants: As stroke patients progress in strength development and functional abilities, they may perform more targeted (rotary movement) resistance exercises, such as hip abduction and adduction for better stability/lateral movement, wrist supination and pronation for better manual dexterity, and shoulder retraction for better scapular stability/control.

 As spinal cord injury patients adjust to their strength workouts, more challenging and productive training protocols may be introduced.
 We recommend active assisted strength exercises in which the client moves into a position of full concentric muscle contraction (with partner's assistance), maintains a brief isometric muscle contraction (without partner's assistance), and performs a controlled eccentric muscle action (without partner's assistance).

-Points we keep in mind when working with rehab participants.
+Points we keep in mind when working with clients in rehabilitation.

 First, special concerns always include medical history information (previous problems, medications, etc.) and recommendations from medical professionals (e.g., physician, physical therapist), as well as feedback from the patients during and after their exercise sessions.

 Second, individuals with physical or mental disabilities may be less likely to exercise on their own and, therefore, more likely to experience health problems associated with sedentary lifestyles (i.e.,obesity, high blood pressure, diabetes, low-back pain and certain types of cancer).